intrand/pf2e-lifeblade/print/src/lifeblade.md

 ;Concentrate,Essence: Life,Focus,Lifeblade,Occult,Vitality
 -
 Life essence pours from the enemy as freely as a rapid river.
 Double the amount of healing done by your *life trance healing* until the start of your next turn.
--
-**Hightened (+1)** Increase the bleed damage by 1.
 )

+## 6th rank

 item (
-# Vitality Surge :a:
-## Focus 4
--
-;Essence: Life,Focus,Lifeblade,Occult,Manipulate,Vitality

-**Range** 30 feet; **Targets** 1 creature
--
-The target creature receives temporary hit points equal to the spell level times 2, which last until the end of your next turn.
--
-**Hightened (+1)** Increase the bleed damage by 1.
-)

-## 6th level

-item (
 # Purge Undeath :aa:
-## Focus Cantrip 1
+## Cantrip 6
 -
 ;Cantrip,Essence: Life,Lifeblade,Occult,Manipulate,Vitality
 -
 You wield the power of life as a weapon and point it toward an undead creature.
-Deal 1d8 vitality damage to 1 undead creature within 30 feet.
+Deal 6d8 vitality damage to 1 undead creature within 30 feet.
 -
 **Hightening (+1)** Increase the damage done by 1d8.
 )